 It can also be useful to pretend as though you are 'arriving' at work, and then later, 'arriving' back at home.

 Clare said, "[If you have kids], use returning home from the school run as 'the start' of your workday - or if you don't, try and a morning walk around the block to 'the office'.
 When you get back it's work time.
-If you're already at home when you start work, you're more likely to drift into work."
+If you're already at home when you 'start' work, you're more likely to drift into work."

-“Turn off notifications, set a temporary out of office, and ensure your colleagues know what you’re doing—then get stuck into the tasks you never get a chance to focus on in the office."
+Despite its challenges, working from home can be an amazing opportunity to concentrate on tasks without the distractions of an office—so one of our biggest working from home tips is to try and take advantage of it.
+Ireland said, "Working from home is brilliant when you need to get stuck into deep work or strategic thinking.
+Turn off notifications, set a temporary out of office, and ensure your colleagues know what you’re doing—then get stuck into the tasks you never get a chance to focus on in the office."

 If you're not quite sure how to, Abigail explains, "Spend the first hour each day doing the one task that you keep avoiding but that is going to make a big impact.
 This usually falls into the “important but not urgent” bucket.
 Use the time you would otherwise spend commuting to get stuck into making solid progress on this task."